lgw2/lgw2.github.io/_teaching/csci112-summer-2021/programs/program1.md

 might structure your program.

 1. Convert the command line argument into an `int`.
 If there is no command line argument, print an error and end the program.
+This argument is the number of network addresses that will be in the file.
 2. Read each address into a 2 dimensional array of 4 unsigned chars.
+The size of the first array dimension in the command line argument.
 3. Sort the array.
 (You will need to implement a sorting algorithm of your choice.)
 4. Use the sorted array to count the number of networks in each class for A, B,